Using Panopto in Your Teaching - Faculty

 - Click the green Panopto icon in the Text Editor (between "Manage Files" and "Underline").

 - Select "Instructor" from the small drop-down menu beneath the button.

 - If we've already added content to Panopto, we can "Choose" it.
 We can click "Upload" to add a video we have on your computer.
 We can "Record" a new video (this will prompt a download of the Panopto desktop application if we do not already have it).

 - Click "Insert," and our video will appear in the Text Editor!
 Save changes, and now the video is available to our students.

 Using a Video in Multiple Courses

-We can do one of two things to add a video from another course: simply insert it into a text area in Moodle or use Moodle's tools to import the video into the second course.
-See this tutorial video for a visual representation of the process (CCA sign in required).
+We can do one of two things to add a video from another course: insert it into a text area in Moodle or use Moodle's tools to import the video into the second course.
+See this tutorial video for a visual representation of the process (CCA sign-in required).

-Inserting a video to a second course works the same as adding it to the first course—simply use Moodle's text editor and the steps outlined above to insert the video.
-We no longer need to make a copy of the video and add it to the second course folder.
-Videos inserted by selecting "Instructor Post" from the Panopto button in the text editor are accessible to our students regardless of what Panopto folder they are in.
+Inserting a video to a second course works the same as adding it to the first course—use Moodle's text editor and the steps outlined above to insert the video.
+We no longer need to copy the video and add it to the second course folder.
+Videos inserted by selecting "Instructor" from the Panopto button in the text editor are accessible to our students regardless of their Panopto folder.